Uncovering the Fractal Nature of Water Vapor Distribution above the Surface of the Earth: Introduction

 In this paper, we concentrate on the analysis of Earth’s primary greenhouse gas, water vapour, which is a critical component of Earth’s climate system.
 Accurate quantification of water vapour data and the interpretation of its physical characteristics are crucial in understanding how global climate systems, such as global warming, are changing over time.
 Urban land use \cite{18b,18c}, urban infrastructure \cite{18d}, and network distributions \cite{18e,18f,18g} have been studied using fractal based analyses and techniques.
 Similar techniques have also been developed for atmospheric sciences \cite{18h}.
 We, however, seek to characterize water vapor distribution above the entire planet, and not restrict to cities or urban areas.
 We also analyze the applicability of Korcak's law to our system and provide substantial data driven evidence in the affirmative.

 The structure of this manuscript is as follows: In section II we discuss the methods of data acquisition, data extraction, and data processing.
-In section III, we examine the fractal nature of the distribution as a function of the resolution of the images obtained, namely at $180 \times 360$ pixels and $360 \times 720$ pixels.
-In section IV we examine the fractal character of the vapor distribution as a function of the vapor percentile.
+In section III, we examine the fractal and multi-fractal nature of the distribution as a function of the resolution of the images obtained, namely at $180 \times 360$ pixels and $360 \times 720$ pixels.
+We also seek to identify a possible percolation transition and characterize it.
+In section IV we examine the fractal and multi-fractal character of the vapor distribution as a function of the vapor percentile.
+The above mentioned percolation transition is also examined in detail in this case.
 We discuss our observations in both sections III and IV.
 In section V we summarize our findings and conclude.